Serhdheeq/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ :symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory cp -u ./*.html ../ :  Create a script that copies all the HTML files mv [[:upper:]]* /tmp/u Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u
+The symbolic link should be created in the current working directory cp -u ./*.html ../ :  Create a script that copies all the HTML files mv [[:upper:]]* /tmp/u Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ :Create a script that deletes all files in the current working directory that end with the character ~